 - Be sure to document responses.

 And be sure to set the right tone for the interview.
 While an employee may have less incentive to be guarded during an exit interview, they may also have reasons to lack trust in the process.
 So, do your best to have the conversation in a comfortable yet private setting.
-To begin, explain the goals of the meeting and how you’ll be using their feedback to improve experiences for future employees.
+To begin, explain the goals of the meeting and how you’ll use their feedback to improve experiences for future employees and other human resource efforts.
 Be sure to share that you value their honest feedback and that all responses will be handled confidentially.

 What questions should you ask in an exit interview?